Certificate in Literature

 Select one (1) of the following reading and composition courses:

-Reading and Composition4
+Academic Reading and Writing4

-Reading and Composition - Honors4
+Academic Reading and Writing - Honors4

 Select one (1) of the following English literature courses: